calvinl/ng-phonegap/README.md

     grunt idev

-Then inside another terminal change to the `app` folder (which you created above) and run the Cordova Web Server:

-    cd app && cordova serve

-Now you're ready to go!
-Start your simulator by another terminal and watch as your app get's started (when the question pops up if you want to use `GapReload` answer the question with `OK`):
+Now start your device simulator in another terminal and watch as your app get's started (when the question pops up if you want to use `GapReload` answer the question with `OK`):

     cd app && cordova emulate

-Now watch how your app get's hot-deployed as you edit the assets!
+Now watch how your app get's "hot-deployed" as you edit the assets!

 You can always remove the Cordova GapReload plugin whenever you don't need it anymore::